Savings tips

 Living On A Low Income?
 Here’s How To Stretch Your Money

-Did you know that 25 million American households are living paycheck to paycheck?
+Did you know that more than half of U.S. households report living paycheck to paycheck in recent surveys?
 If that sounds like you, now’s the time to get smarter about your money.
-It doesn’t matter how much you earn, but how you live.
-You can stretch your dollars and save money for the future.
-Here’s how.
+Whether you’re trying to get by or learning how to live on a low fixed income, the truth is the same: it’s not just about how much you earn, but how you manage what you have.
+With the right habits, you can stretch your money further and still save for the future.

 Here are other tips to help you get a better handle of your finances.